Affiliate Ad Disclosure: We’re reader-supported. When you buy via our links, we earn commissions. Learn more.

 Most of the wineries have their doors open for tastings and it’s not an uncommon place for birthday parties and many other functions.
 Making approximately 3% of the nation’s wine, there is surely something for every wine lover in Newcastle.

-If you’re wanting a place to visit in Newcastle that’s full of nature, look no further than the Glenrock State Conservation Area.
+If you’re wanting to visit a place that’s full of nature, look no further than the Glenrock State Conservation Area.
 Only 5km south of downtown Newcastle, it is a popular destination for hiking and mountain biking.

-An array trails offer a great day out, from lush bush and green valleys to golden beaches and rocky cliffs, there is something on offer for every nature lover.
+The array of trails make for a great day out, from lush bush and green valleys to golden beaches and rocky cliffs, there is something on offer for every nature lover.
 Centrally located in the park lies the calm waters of Glenrock Lagoon which is also an extremely popular attraction.

 Always be on guard for wildlife, venomous snakes can be found throughout Australia and the bush is no exception.
 Keep an eye out for the native echidna – they can be tricky to spot but are always a highlight!